-Results of the assessment in terms of comparisons of the modelled concentrations with the TV have been reported in e-Reporting Data flow G (CDR, 2018).
+Results of the assessment in terms of comparisons of the modelled concentrations with the TV have been reported in e-Reporting Data flow G (CDR, 2019).
 For the areas covered by the fine scale modelling, 1 km grid cells have been classified as exceeding the TV if at least nine 100 m grid squares exceed the TV or at least one 100 m square exceeds and there is population in the exceeding 1 km grid square.
-A concentration value was defined for each 1 km grid square from the fine scale modelling from the mean of the 100 m grid squares exceeding the TV within that 1 km grid square.
+A concentration value was defined for each 1 km grid square from the fine scale modelling from the mean of the 100 m grid squares exceeding the TV within that 1 km grid square or the mean of all 100 m grid squares for non-exceeding grid squares within the fine scale modelling domain.

-Exceedances of the 1 ng m-3 TV have been modelled for three zones (Yorkshire & Humberside, South Wales and Swansea Urban Area), there are no measured exceedances for 2017.
+Exceedances of the 1 ng m-3 TV have been modelled for two zones (South Wales and Swansea Urban Area), there is one measured exceedances for 2018 (Yorkshire & Humberside).
 The following information is based on a source apportionment assessment including the fine scale modelling.

-Exceedances in 4 km2 of the Yorkshire & Humberside zone have been modelled, associated with the Appleby coke ovens of the Scunthorpe steelworks.
+Exceedances in 5 km of the Yorkshire & Humberside zone have been modelled, associated with the Appleby coke ovens of the Scunthorpe steelworks.

-Exceedances in 15 km2 of the South Wales zone and 4 km2 of the Swansea Urban Area have been modelled, associated with industrial emissions from the coke oven at the steel plant at Port Talbot.
+Exceedances in 14 km of the South Wales zone and 4 km of the Swansea Urban Area have been modelled, associated with industrial emissions from the coke oven at the steel plant at Port Talbot.

 Figure 11-7 and Figure 11-8 show the modelled annual mean B(a)P concentration at a 100 m x 100 m spatial resolution in the vicinity of the coke ovens at Scunthorpe and Port Talbot respectively.
-Figure 11-9 shows the complex terrain surrounding Port Talbot which has been incorporated into the 2017 modelling and influences the dispersion of emissions from the coke ovens in this location.
+Figure 11-9 shows the complex terrain surrounding Port Talbot which has been incorporated into the 2018 modelling and influences the dispersion of emissions from the coke ovens in this location.